 On November 21, 2017, Fayetteville State University was approved by to participate in NC-SARA, which is a voluntary, regional/national approach to state oversight of postsecondary distance education.
 Institutions that participate in SARA are authorized to provide online education to students from all SARA member states.
 States and institutions that choose to become members of or participate in SARA operate under a set of policies and standards overseen by SARA and administered by the four nationally recognized regional higher education compacts.

-Participation in NC-SARA means that Fayetteville State University is authorized to operate in all but the following three states or territories:
+Participation in NC-SARA means that Fayetteville State University is authorized to operate in all 50 states and U.S. territories.

 c/o Academic Affairs